 Your Takeaway: Let’s be careful out there and never have these faux pas leave our lips (or our pens, if we’re writing).
 Oh!
 If someone starts a petition for adding ‘soo’ to the English language, please point me to it online.
 I’ll gladly sign that puppy.

 Join the Conversation: Do you have a favorite wording faux pas from a sign, an article, or a website?
-Please share this blog and add to the conversation in the comments section, below.
+Please share this post and add to the conversation in the comments section below.

 New chuckles welcomed!